How and why you should clean your engine bay

 Getting water in these components may cause damage or starting issues, so it’s best to keep them nice and dry.
 Be sure to remove the plastic bags after you’ve finished!

 It’s time to start cleaning!
-Firstly, rinse the engine bay down with the high pressure washer or hose, starting at the back and working your way forward, making sure to cover as much as you can.
+Firstly, rinse the engine bay down with the high-pressure washer or hose, starting at the back and working your way forward and making sure to cover as much as you can.

-Once you are happy with the rinse, mix your de-greaser and water in a bucket, and apply with a scrubbing brush, making sure to work on stubborn marks.
+Once you are happy with the rinse, spray your degreaser liberally over all surfaces, and go to town with a scrubbing brush, making sure to work on stubborn marks.

-Once you feel that you have removed all the dirt and grime form your engine bay, you can feel proud that you have the best looking engine on the street!
+Once you feel that you have removed all the dirt and grime from your engine bay, you can feel proud that you have the best-looking engine on the street!

 Now, imagine a seamless segue here…